 I then went to the British Institute at Ankara in Turkey and worked on the archaeobotany of a wide range of archaeological excavations, ranging from the Epipalaeolithic to Ottoman, with excursions to Iraq, Bahrain and Turkmenistan.
 It became apparent that wild grass grains (caryopses) presented a major identification problem, so from 1994-7 I did a PhD joint between the Institute of Archaeology and Kew, leading to the publication of an identification handbook.
 Two postdocs followed, the second funded by the Wainwright Fund at the Oriental institute, University of Oxford.
 I resigned from this in 1999 to take up a post in the (now abolished) Centre for Economic Botany at Kew.

-From 2005 I've been looking after the Economic Botany Collection, for much of the time single-handed.
+From 2005 I've been looking after the Economic Botany Collection.
 This decade has seen the acquisition and cataloguing of 9000 specimens, with the assistance of a great team of volunteers, much rearrangement, and the development of very active programmes in conservation, teaching and research.
 Collaboration with a range of mainly London-based universities has been crucial, leading to many projects by excellent Masters and PhD students.

-Following on Plant Cultures, I have continued to be involved in public engagement in the Gardens, and I currently chair the Science in the Gardens output group.
-I'm also on Kew's publications committee and often review manuscripts and other interpretation materials.
+Following on Plant Cultures, I have continued to be involved in public engagement in the Gardens, and chaired the Science in the Gardens output group in 2015-16, a time of rapid evolution in public engagement in the gardens, I'm also on Kew's publications committee and often review manuscripts and other interpretation materials.
 The Economic Botany Collection is popular with journalists and featured extensively in the Radio 4 series Plants: From Roots to Riches.